-Alone Together: Musicians in the Time of Covid is an ongoing series of videochat interviews with composers and musicians, focusing on their personal and creative lives while isolating during the COVID-19 outbreak.
-Edited videos can are currently on OHAM's YouTube channel.
-Later, the full videos will be added to OHAM's streaming collections.
+Alone Together: Musicians in the Time of Covid is a series of videochat interviews with composers and musicians, focusing on their personal and creative lives while isolating during the COVID-19 outbreak.
+Selected edited videos are currently on OHAM's YouTube channel.

 The Paul Hindemith Oral History is about the celebrated German composer, who fled from Germany to the United States during World War II.
 Seventy-five interviews with students, performers, colleagues, and friends of Hindemith serve as the prototype for studies of the émigré composer.
 As with the Ives series, the Hindemith oral history adds a dimension to the Hindemith Collection of papers and manuscripts at the Yale Music Library.